General Information for Graduate Students

 Music Education Thesis

-As a thesis (MUS 700, 6 credits), the student will present either:
+As a culminating experience (MUS 700), the student will present either:

-- A demonstration, analytical or creative project and a covering paper based on the project.
+- A demonstration, analytical or creative project and a covering paper based on the project (6 credits MUS 700).

 Submission of Final Project Papers